rohitpawar-tech/real-time-java-chat-app/README.md

 The application is designed as a learning project to understand how real-time communication systems work at a fundamental level using Java.

 ---
+## Objectives

+The primary objectives of this project are:

+* To understand Java networking concepts
+* To implement client-server architecture
+* To learn socket programming
+* To handle multiple clients using multithreading
+* To implement real-time communication between users
+* To practice object-oriented programming principles

+---